 Tax Applicability for Artists and Social Media Influencers in UAE

-The UAE Federal Tax Authority (FTA) confirms that the supplies provided by social media influencers(SMIs) and artists are subject to Value Added Tax (VAT) in UAE.
-A new information bulletin was issued whereby the guidelines of the regulation were explained.
+The UAE Federal Tax Authority (FTA) confirms that the supplies provided by social media influencers(SMIs) and artists are subject to Value Added Tax (VAT) in the UAE.
+A new information bulletin was issued, whereby the guidelines of the regulation were explained.
+According to the guidelines issued by the FTA for Artists and Social Media Influencers in the UAE, the VAT regulations apply to:

 • Artists: Individuals who make supplies as performers, singers, dancers, stage artists, make-up artists, DJs, poets, songwriters, etc.

-• Social Media Influencers (SMIs): Individuals providing services through social media to promote products and services like bloggers, YouTube hosts, etc.
+• Social Media Influencers (SMIs): Individuals providing services through social media to promote products and services, like bloggers, YouTube hosts, etc.

 1. Any online promotional activities performed on behalf of other businesses, like promoting a product or business by featuring them in the blog, video, or social media post.

-2. Any physical appearances, marketing, and advertising related activities
+2. Any physical appearances, marketing, and advertising-related activities

 3. Providing access to any SMIs' network on social media.